Guilherme "Bill" Cardoso: Early life and education

 Cardoso was born on April 27, 1976, in Porto Alegre, Rio Grande do Sul, Brazil, where he developed an early interest in engineering and technology.
 He earned his associate's degree from the Occidental School in Porto Alegre.
 He pursued a bachelor’s degree in Electrical and Computer Engineering from the Federal University of Rio Grande do Sul (UFRGS), Brazil, before moving to the United States for further education.
 He completed his master’s and Ph.D. in electrical and Computer Engineering at the Illinois Institute of Technology (IIT) in Chicago, Illinois.

 Cardoso also holds an MBA from the University of Chicago, with a focus on strategic management, economy, and entrepreneurship.
 His multidisciplinary education laid the foundation for his career in developing high-tech solutions for industries ranging from nuclear physics to automotive engineering.

 Career

 GCC

-Cardoso started his first company, GCC (Guilherme Cardoso Corp), at the age of 13 after having graduated from the Occidental School of Porto Alegre with an associate's degree in electronics.
+Cardoso started his first company, GCC (Guilherme Cardoso Corp), at the age of 17.
+He graduated from the Occidental School of Porto Alegre with an associate's degree in electronics at the age of 13.
 GCC manufactured and sold light switch dimmers in Porto Alegre.